bitst0rm-pub/Formatter/README.md

 60. [YAPF](https://github.com/google/yapf): Yet Another Python Formatter, a tool to format Python code according to specified style guidelines.

-And now a same table sorted by languages.
+And now the same table sorted by languages.
 Note: This table does not contain the complete languages that each plugin does support.
 For example, Pretty Diff supports 45 languages, that would blow up the frame of this list here.<br/>
 `build-in` plugins are integrated plugins that do not need to install by end-users.